Field Day (amateur radio)

 Field Day is an annual amateur radio contest, widely sponsored by IARU regions and member organizations, encouraging emergency communications preparedness among amateur radio operators.
 In the United States, it is typically the largest single emergency preparedness exercise in the country, with over 30,000 operators participating each year.
 Field Day is always the fourth full weekend of June, beginning at 18:00 UTC Saturday and running through 20:59 UTC Sunday.

 Since the first ARRL Field Day in 1933, radio amateurs throughout North America have practiced the rapid deployment of radio communications equipment in environments ranging from operations under tents in remote areas to operations inside Emergency Operations Centers (EOCs).
 Operations using emergency and alternative power sources are highly encouraged, since electricity and other public infrastructures are often among the first to fail during a natural disaster or severe weather.

 To determine the effectiveness of the exercise and of each participant's operations, there is an integrated competitive component, and many clubs also engage in concurrent leisure activities (e.g., camping, cookouts).
 Operations typically last a continuous twenty-four hours, requiring scheduled relief operators to keep stations on the air.
 Additional contest points are awarded for experimenting with unusual modes, making contacts via satellite, and involving youth in the activity.

 International Field Day events

 IARU Region 1

 The IARU Region 1 sponsors an Amateur Radio Field Day for Europe.

+Belgium

+The Royal Union of Belgian Radio Amateurs (UBA) organizes the Field Days in Belgium.